- Introduction to AchieveNJ

 Q: How is SGP data used in evaluations under AchieveNJ?

-A: Under AchieveNJ, Student Growth Percentiles (SGPs) are one of the multiple measures used to assess teachers and principals whose students are in grades 4–8 and take the New Jersey Assessment of Skills and Knowledge (NJ ASK) test.
-Qualifying teachers' mSGP scores are weighted at 30% and qualifying principals' schoolwide mSGP scores are weighted at 30% (for two or more SGP grade/subject schools) or 20% (for single SGP grade schools).
-The weighted mSGP score is then added to the other evaluation component scores to arrive at a final summative evaluation score.
-This process is explained in detail in the Teacher Evaluation Scoring Guide and Principal Evaluation Scoring Guide.
+A: Under AchieveNJ, Student Growth Percentiles (SGPs) are one of the multiple measures used to assess teachers and principals whose students are in grades 4–8 and take the state standardized assessment.
+Qualifying teachers' and principals' weighted mSGP scores are added to the other evaluation component scores to arrive at a final summative evaluation score.
+This process is explained in detail in on the Evaluation Scoring page.

 Q: Why did New Jersey develop a growth model to measure student achievement?